-In spite of the general state of the economy the acquisition of suitable quality sites in order to continue the Group's expansion is proving to be demanding.
+In spite of the general state of the economy, the acquisition of suitable and well located quality sites in order to continue the Group's expansion is proving to be demanding.
 However, the Group has a strong and experienced property acquisition team with good relationships with external agents and advisers.